duqtools/duqtools/docs/templates/template_create.md

 ### Variables

 To specify additional variables, you can use the `extra_variables` lookup file.
 The examples will use the `name` attribute to look up the location of the data.
-For example, `variable: zeff` will refer to the entry with `name :zeff`.
+For example, `variable: zeff` will refer to the entry with `name: zeff`.

-For more info about variables, see [here](config/introduction.md#specifying-variables).
+For more info about variables, see [here](../introduction#specifying-variables).

 ### Value ranges